 OCC has several options for students wanting to be athletes.
 Men can participate in cross country, basketball and golf, while women can compete in cross country, volleyball, basketball and softball.

-About OCC - With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+About OCC - With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: Marketing & Community Relations | 248.341.2020 | firstname.lastname@example.org